 My journey as a psychotherapist began in the most difficult of environments, a psychiatric hospital in Brazil.
 There, I developed deep compassion for those patients suffering from mental illness.

 Prior to that, I worked as a Corporate Trainer Coordinator and Quality Assurance manager as well.
 For 20 years, I have used Cognitive Behavior Therapy as the cornerstone of my practice.

 The most exciting and rewarding aspect of my career, however, has come from working with teenagers and their families in the SeeMe™ Process that I created in 1994.

-Seventeen years ago, in 1999, I came to the United States from my native Brazil with my husband, Bruno, who was seeking his MBA, and my pre-adolescent son, Dante.
+In 1999, I came to the United States from my native Brazil with my husband, Bruno, who was seeking his MBA, and my pre-adolescent son, Dante.
 I thought then that I would be here for two years only, I had forfeited a hefty promotion back home in support of my husband.

 As the old saying goes, “things never go as planned.”
 And that was certainly my experience.
 The first year was the worst as I found myself in a severe depression.I had to learn, in a foreign land, with inadequate language skills, how to be flexible and to re-shape myself to my environment.

 I wish I’d had a therapist who could have related to me then.
 As an expat myself, I have lived through major challenges and have survived them all.